Bayesian inference on Cox regression models using catalytic prior distributions: Application to real-world data

 \subsection{Comparison of different methods}

 To examine the finite-sample performance of our proposed methods, we consider the estimation of a Cox model based on a subsample (\textit{training set}) and the evaluation of the fitted model on a separate subsample (\textit{test set}).

-Specifically, in each of the 100 replications, a test set of size $n_{\text{test}}=136$ is randomly drawn from the full data, and the remaining $140$ observations are randomized to form three nested training sets, denoted as $I_{140},I_{100},I_{60}$.
-Specifically, $I_{140}$ contains $I_{100}$, which itself contains $I_{60}$.
-Estimation of the coefficients and the generation of synthetic data for specifying a Cox catalytic prior is done based on a training set.
+Specifically, in each of the 100 replications, a test set of size $136$ is randomly drawn from the full data, and the remaining 140 units form three nested training sets of size $140, 100, 60$: $I_{140}$, $I_{100}$, and $I_{60}$, with $I_{140} \supset I_{100} \supset I_{60}$.
+A training set is used to define Cox catalytic priors and to estimate coefficients.